 On January 9, 2021 HACC's YouthBuild Program helds its first commencement ceremony.
 HACC celebrated nineteen young adults who each graduated with a high school diploma, OSHA, Flaggers, and NCCER certifications.
 In addition to basic education, YouthBuild members completed over 570 hours of community service and more than 3,200 hours of hands-on work experience rehabilitating affordable housing.
 The skills acquired by young people during their time in the program can be applied to secondary education or career options in the future ultimately leading to self-sufficiency.
+By the end of 2021, 68 youth have been served by YouthBuild.
 In August 2020, the Local Self-Sufficiency Program further expanded to offer compliant HACC residents the opportunity to enroll in the SHIFT Program.
 SHIFT is an FSS Program designed to help Head of Households enrolled as an HCV participant at the Housing Authority of Champaign County become economically self-sufficient, reach their goal of homeownership, receive individualized services, earn financial incentives, and participate in workshops and trainings.